header

 "Hilda"

-Detail is one of Kestners characteristics.
-Even the detail given to the outline of fingers and nails is mostly attributed to Kestner.
+Detail is one of Kestner's characteristics.
+Even the feature given to the outline of fingers and nails is mostly attributed to Kestner.

-eBay has a rather large set of listings of vintage Composition and Bisque dolls for sale, if you are interested in a purchase, or to find values, click here-- -- (if looking for values, it is necessary to register with eBay).
+eBay has a rather large set of listings of vintage Composition and Bisque dolls for sale if you are interested in a purchase, or to find values, click here (if looking for costs, it is necessary to register with eBay).

 My favorite Kestner Doll babies...ranging in size from 14" to a healthy 24"... but I love all of them.